danse-inelastic/pyre/docs/pyreLibraries.rst

 .. literalinclude:: ../packages/dsaw/examples/impliedTypes.py

-The only restriction on a database-storable object is that it currently must inherit from pyre.db.Table, although this is more of a programming convenience than a necessity and will soon be relaxed.
+The only restrictions are that all implied types of stored attributes *must be initialized in the constructor* with an appropriate primitive type, reference, or list of references (see list below).
+A temporary restriction is that the object must also currently inherit from pyre.db.Table, although this is more of a programming convenience than a necessity and will soon be relaxed.
+Users achieve this inheritance when they also inherit from dsaw.db.WithID.WithID.

 The rules for converting an implied type to a database type are the following: